 The bad news is that trying to boost our self-image by avoiding vulnerability and seeking others' approval backfires in more ways than one: It leaves us feeling depressed and anxious, and also damages our relationships.
 These two effects can reinforce each other, leading to a downward spiral.

 On the other hand, the really good news is that by turning our attention toward helping others, we make everyone feel better—ourselves included.
 We find not only relief from our depression and anxiety, but also improvements in our relationships.

-Taken together these two effects can trigger a "virtuous circle" in which improved relationships lead to feeling better leads to improved relationships and so forth.
+Taken together, these two effects can trigger a "virtuous circle" in which improved relationships lead to feeling better, which leads to improved relationships, and so forth.